zackees/zcmds/README.md

   * merge-to
     * Merges a clean git repo (no untracked files) to the target branch, pushes that target branch, then switches back to the original branch.
   * printenv
     * prints the current environment variables, including path.
+Everything is sorted
   * pdf2png
     * Converts a pdf to a series of images
   * pdf2txt
     * Converts a pdf to a text file.
   * removbackground
-    * Launches a tool in the browser to remove the background.
-Uses `rembg` backend.
+    * Launches an AI tool in the browser to remove the background from an Image.
+Front end for `rembg` backend.
   * search_and_replace
-    * Search all the files from the current directory and apply search and replace changes.
+    * Search all the files from the current directory and applies exact text search and replace.
   * search_in_files
-    * Search all files from current working directory for matches.
+    * Search all files from current working directory for exact string matches matches.
   * sharedir
-    * takes the current folder and shares it via a reverse proxy (think ngrok).
+    * takes the current folder and shares it via a reverse proxy using ngrok.
   * stereo2mono
     * Reduces a stereo audio / video to a single mono track.
   * sudo (win32 only)